bobbyiliev/introduction-to-sql/ebook/en/content/007-order-and-group-by.md

 The `GROUP BY` statement allows you to use a function like `COUNT`, `MIN`, `MAX` and etc., with multiple columns.

-For example, let's say that we wanted to get all of the count of all users sorted by username.
+For example, let's say that we wanted to get all of the count of all users grouped by username.

-In our case, we have 2 users with username bobby, 2 users with username tony, and 2 users with username `devdojo`.
+In our case, we have 2 users with username `bobby`, 2 users with username `tony`, and 2 users with username `devdojo`.
 This represented in an SQL statement would look like this:

 ```
 SELECT COUNT(username), username FROM users GROUP by username;